Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 Main logic is in "app/Http/routes.php" and "app/Http/Controllers".
 (The rest is mainly for the Laravel framework).
 If you are interested in the token verification logic, see "app/Http/Controllers/TokenChecker.php".

 ## More information
+A PHP web application that authenticates users with Azure AD B2C using OpenID Connect.
+B2C is an identity management service for both web applications and mobile applications.
+Developers can rely on B2C for consumer sign up and sign in, instead of relying on their own code.
+Consumers can sign in using brand new credentials or existing accounts on various social platforms (Facebook, for example).

 Learn more about B2C here: https://azure.microsoft.com/en-us/services/active-directory-b2c/